llvm/llvm-foundation-www/content/docs/relicensing_long_tail.md

 >
 > Can we/you sign the docusign form at
 > <https://na3.docusign.net/Member/PowerFormSigning.aspx?PowerFormId=5a2bb38c-41c4-4ce0-a26e-52a7eb8ae51c>
 > to give this permission?
-I’d like to prevent _our company_ from showing up
-> on the “shame” list :-)

 If you have any questions, remarks or suggestions, please contact us at license-questions@llvm.org.